SKYE, hyacinth macaw

 GUACAMOLE, Buffon’s macaw

 Guacamole, a captive bred Buffon’s, or Great Green Macaw, came to Hawk Creek when a family moved to Western New York from Florida and realized they could no longer provide the same quality of care for him here as they had previously.
-This large macaw is now a very enthusiastic and colorful member of our educational team and loves to ask everyone his favorite question, “What are you doin?”
+This large macaw is now a very enthusiastic and colorful member of our educational team.
 Great Green Macaws are listed as endangered due to habitat loss and illegal capture from the wild.

 Hatched: Estimated 1993 Arrived: 2/28/2011